dm5tt/MeshtasticNode_BQ25185/README.md

 3. Switch Bluetooth and Wifi off!
 They suck power like crazy.

-## Client Role
+### Client Role

 This is more tricky as per default it doesn't switch into "Light Sleep" as several delays are blocking it.

-You also have to decrease "Wait Bluetooth Seconds" and "Screen on Seconds" to 1.
+You also have to decrease "Wait Bluetooth Seconds" and "Screen on Seconds" to 1 second.

 Then configure is like a "Router".